corevibe555/corevibe555/README.md

 ---

 ## ⚡ Fun Fact
-I’ve been coding since before “AI-first” was a thing… and I still get excited when a model finally converges or a full-stack system scales flawlessly.
+I’ve been coding since before “AI-first”—long enough to know when a model’s lying.

 ---